 5. Seek a supportive community: Generosity and the spirit of giving is contagious.
 For this reason, placing yourself in an environment where people who share your passion surround you is conducive to furthering change.
 Together, you’ll have the strength, focus and creativity to mobilize resources and get official bodies to take you seriously.
 As a united group of campaigners your strength lies in numbers and you can draw from a pool of experience, connections and skills to support your cause.

 As members of a global ecosystem, it’s our responsibility to do our part in preserving it.
-The world doesn’t revolve around us – once we accept this truth, we’ll see that there’s a big world out there that’s brimming with opportunities for us to be of service.
+The world doesn’t revolve around us – once we accept this truth, we’ll see that there’s a big world out there that’s brimming with opportunities for us to have a meaningful impact.
 Remove the blinders and allow your heart to lead you to do your part in making the world a better place.

 All my best on your journey,